 This course explores documentary production and provides students with the knowledge, skills and technologies to devise documentaries for the screen.
-Students work in teams to develop an original short documentary for submission to a real-world media industry output such as a local, national or international video festival, broadcast, or transmedia environment.
-The course examines diverse modes, experimental movements and hybrid documentary practices across 20th and 21st century screens, and their social, political and cultural implications.
-Students develop the ability to analyse diverse forms of documentary storytelling.
-During the course students must exhibit a professional approach to their crew roles, participants and documentary practice.
-The ethical relationships and responsibilities between filmmakers, participants and viewers in global screen cultures will also be considered.
+Students work in teams to develop an original short documentary for submission to a real-world media industry output such as a local, national or international video festival, broadcast, web, mobile or transmedia environment.
+The course examines diverse modes, experimental movements and transmedia documentary practices across 20th and 21st century screens, and their social, political and cultural implications.
+Students develop the ability to analyse evolving forms of documentary storytelling.
+During the course students develop a professional approach to their crew roles, participants and documentary practice.
+The ethical relationships and responsibilities between filmmakers, participants and viewers in global screen cultures are also considered.

 This course replaces the following course(s): CMNS2160.
 Students who have successfully completed CMNS2160 are not eligible to enrol in CMNS3160.